nychealth/coronavirus-data/totals/Readme.md

 The sum of counts may not match summary values because of records with missing geographic information.

-### antibody-by-group.csv
-This file contains the contents of antibody-by-age.csv, antibody-by-boro.csv, antibody-by-poverty.csv, and antibody-by-sex.csv.
+Note: this file replaces antibody-by-age.csv, antibody-by-boro.csv, antibody-by-poverty.csv, and antibody-by-sex.csv.
+Those files are no longer being updated.

 ### antibody-by-modzcta.csv